 You may have business services listed on an external status page, within a service catalog/CMDB, or defined in relation to existing health metrics from a monitoring tool.

-- Go to Configuration and select Business Services.
+- Go to Services and select Business Services.

 - Click Create New Business Service.